devareus/Eclectic-Token-Sniper/README.md

 A 7.5% developer fee is paid on all profits above 0.01 base tokens (BNB in the BSC, MATIC on Polygon, etc).
 The profit is calculated as: *amount sold* - *amount bought* - *all gas costs*.

+Buying using the safe-buy contract has a fee of 1.5% of the amount paid if successful.
+Nothing is charged otherwise.

 If you want to support further development of this sniper you can send a donation on Ethereum or BSC to:

 0xa9f5B4Fd93ddA4eb247CC1cC726a6602a2Ce7F00